What is big data?

 The growth of big data is incredibly valuable to businesses.
 If they can collect and store it properly, and analyse it effectively, they can extract valuable information and insights that can help them make important decisions.

 Elements of big data

 Before taking any steps towards implementing a big data analytics programme, it's important to know the fundamental principles that make it different to other data a company may traditionally find in its data stores.

 Although there's some disagreement over what exactly constitutes big data, most experts agree on five core elements: volume, velocity, variety, veracity and value.

 Volume: This is the key component of big data.
 Employees in the past generated the majority of data in organisations, but data is now mostly generated by systems, networks, on social media, and via IoT devices, with a massive amount of data that needs analysing.

-Velocity: With such a wide range of data coming from different sources, it is no surprise that the pace at which this comes into an organisation is important.
-The flow of data is huge and continuous.
-Email, text messages, social media updates and credit card transactions arrive every minute of every day.
-Real-time data should be processed and analysed in order to make valuable business decisions.
-This requires highly available systems with failover capabilities to cope with the data pipeline.
+Velocity: As such a huge range of information is coming from a number of different sources, it is extremely important the pace at which the data flows into an organisation.
+This data flow is huge and continuous and includes information like emails, text messages, social media posts which are all arriving at every minute of every day.
+Valuable business decisions should be made and based upon the real-time data that is available, which will need to be processed and analysed.
+In order to do this, highly available systems are required with failover capabilities to cope with the pipeline of data.